 Let It Go!

 We talked to her about being a big girl and using the toilet just like her big brother and her Mummy and Daddy.
-Low and bloody behold she sat happily on the toilet seat and after having ‘Wer’e going on a Bear Hunt’ read three times in succession E finally ‘let it go’.
+Low and bleeding behold she sat happily on the toilet seat and after having ‘Wer’e going on a Bear Hunt’ read three times in succession E finally ‘let it go’.
 Bless her she looked so proud of herself and after waving Goodbye to ‘Mr Poop’, E got the chance to flush the toilet for herself and from then on has had no issues whatsoever.

 Transferring To The Toilet